Decorated marked surfaces II: Intersection numbers and dimensions of Homs: Intersection numbers and dimensions of Homs

 \end{proof}

 \begin{proposition} Let $\eta\in\GCA(\surfo)$.
 Under Assumption~\ref{ass}, we have

 \end{proposition}

-\begin{proof} When $\Int(t_i,\eta)<1$ (i.e. is $0$ or $1/2$), the formula is proved in \cite[Proposition~5.9]{Q}.
+\begin{proof} When $\Int(t_i,\eta)<1$ (i.e. is $0$ or $1/2$), the formula is proved in \cite[Proposition~5.9]{QQ}.
 Now we assume that $\Int(t_i,\eta)\geq 1$.
-Use induction on $l_\T(\eta)$ starting with the trivial cases $l_\T(\eta)=1$ (i.e. $\eta=t_j$ for some $j$).
-Now suppose that the formula holds for $l_\T(\eta)\leq l$, with some $l\geq 1$.
-Consider the case $l_\T(\eta)=l+1$.
+Use induction on $l_0(\eta)$ starting with the trivial cases $l_0(\eta)=1$ (i.e. $\eta=t_j$ for some $j$).
+Now suppose that the formula holds for $l_0(\eta)\leq l$, with some $l\geq 1$.
+Consider the case $l_0(\eta)=l+1$.
 Then there are three cases:

-\parindent=-0pt\textbf{(I):} $\eta$ intersect a triangle (with decorating point $Z$) that does not intersect $t_i$.
-Applying \cite[Lemma~3.14]{Q} to decompose $\eta$ into $\sigma$ and $\tau$, w.r.t. to $Z$, which is not an endpoint of $s_i$ Then \eqref{eq:int} satisfied and Lemma~\ref{lem:decomp} holds for $\sigma$ and $\tau$ (by properly choosing their orientations; same for later use of this lemma).
-So we have \eqref{eq:dim}.
+\parindent=-0pt\textbf{(I):} $\eta$ intersects a triangle (with decorating point $Z$) that does not intersect $t_i$.
+Applying \cite[Lemma~3.14]{QQ} to decompose $\eta$ into $\sigma$ and $\tau$, w.r.t. $Z$.
+Since $Z$ is not an endpoint of $t_i$, \eqref{eq:int} holds.
+So by Lemma~\ref{lem:decomp}, we have \eqref{eq:dim} for $\sigma$ and $\tau$ (by properly choosing their orientations; same for later use of this lemma).
 By the induction hypothesis, \eqref{eq:homint} holds for $\sigma,\tau$ and hence holds for $\eta$ too by \eqref{eq:dim}.